Plotting Libraries

 Spatialpandas

 Spatialpandas is a package that provides Pandas extension arrays for spatial/geometric operations.
 This package has an element called GeoDataFrame, which can be used directly by packages from the HoloViz stack such as hvPlot, Datashader, Holoviews, and Geoviews.
-Therefore, UXarray provides Grid conversions to GeoDataFrame to allow the user to perform visualizations direclty in HoloViz packages rather than needing to use our UXarray plotting functions.
+Therefore, UXarray provides Grid conversions to GeoDataFrame to allow the user to perform visualizations directly in HoloViz packages rather than needing to use our UXarray plotting functions.

 Matplotlib